History of St. Augustine, Florida: Spanish period

 St. Augustine was intended to be a base for further colonial expansion across what is now the southeastern United States, but such efforts were hampered by apathy and hostility on the part of the Native Americans towards becoming Spanish subjects.
 The Saturiwa, one of the two principal chiefdoms in the area, remained openly hostile.
 In 1566, the Saturiwa burned St. Augustine and the settlement was relocated.
 Traditionally it was thought to have been moved to its present location, though some documentary evidence suggests it was first moved to a location on Anastasia Island.
 At any rate, it was certainly in its present location by the end of the 16th century.

 The settlement also faced attacks from European forces.
 In April 1568 the French soldier Dominique de Gourgue led an attack on Spanish holdings.
 With the aid of the Saturiwa, Tacatacuru, and other Timucua peoples who had been friendly with Laudonnière, de Gourgues attacked and burned Fort San Mateo, the former Fort Caroline.
 He executed his prisoners in revenge for the 1565 massacre, but did not approach St. Augustine.
 Additional French expeditions were primarily raids and could not dislodge the Spanish from St. Augustine.
-Following the failure of the Roanoke colony in Virginia, where no survivors were discovered by an overdue supply expedition, the English blamed the Spaniards of St. Augustine for its disappearance.
-Consequently, on June 6, 1586, English privateer Sir Francis Drake raided St. Augustine, burning it and driving surviving Spanish settlers into the wilderness.
-However, lacking sufficient forces or authority to establish an English settlement, Drake left the area.
+On June 6, 1586, English privateer Sir Francis Drake raided St. Augustine, burning it and driving surviving Spanish settlers into the wilderness.
+However, lacking sufficient forces or authority to establish an English settlement, Drake left the area, instead heading north to establish contact with the English colony at Roanoke.

 In 1668, English privateer Robert Searle attacked and plundered St. Augustine.
 In the aftermath of his raid, the Spanish began in 1672 to construct a more secure fortification, the Castillo de San Marcos.
 It stands today as the oldest fort in the United States.
 Its construction took a quarter of a century, with many later additions and modifications.